dgryski/vim-godef/README.md

     g:godef_split=0

-will reuse the current window, and
+ (that is, entering the command `let g:godef_split=0` or inserting it into your ~/.vimrc) will reuse the current window, and

     g:godef_split=2